C O G N I H A B

 • Oxford VR launched its virtual reality therapy in 2020 which was fully automated.
 NHS integrated the program into their mental health services.

-Lots of other medical institutes and hospitals are using virtual reality for the treatment of diseases and disorders like, speech disorderscancer, cervical spondylosis, and parkinson's disease, etc.
+• Lots of other medical institutes and hospitals are using virtual reality for the treatment of diseases and disorders like, speech disorders, cancer, cervical spondylosis, and Parkinson's disease, etc.

 We can see those leading medical organizations researching and implementing.
 GME has categorized the current provisions of VRET into six: